pwalch/lonesnake/README.md

 * check that `which python` points to your standalone environment
   * if yes, auto-activation is properly enabled!

-> ℹ️ In case of trouble, you can get rid of the environment by removing the export statements from your interactive shell start-up script and running `rm -rf "$HOME/.standalone-venv"`.
+> ℹ️ In case of trouble, you can get rid of the environment by removing the export statements from your `.bashrc` or `.zshrc` and running `rm -rf ~/.standalone-venv`.

 **pipx support**